 and an element $T\in \Gamma \left(A'\left(\mathcal{V}'\right)\otimes \Lambda^2X\right)$, given by

-The former is the well-known $\mathcal{V}'$-valued soldering 1-form -- the geometrical quantity behind $\tensor{e}{^A_\mu}$ -- while the latter is the $\mathcal{V}'$-valued torsion 2-form on $X$ -- the geometrical quantity behind $\tensor{T}{^A_{\mu\nu}}$.
-These, of course, lack in the traditional (unsoldered) gauge theoretical framework of particle physics.
+$e$ is the well-known $\mathcal{V}'$-valued soldering 1-form --- the geometrical quantity behind $\tensor{e}{^A_\mu}$. $T$ is the $\mathcal{V}'$-valued torsion 2-form on $X$ --- the geometrical quantity behind $\tensor{T}{^A_{\mu\nu}}$.
+These, of course, lack in the traditional (unsoldered) gauge-theoretical framework of particle physics.